Tararua Traverse: Enhance Your Ride on the Manawatū Cycleway for an Unforgettable Cycling Adventure

 Physical Fitness High cardiovascular endurance Regular bike checks

-Ability to ride 100 km with climbs Keep tires inflated
+Ability to ride long distances with climbs Keep tires inflated

 Cycling Skills Control on gravel and sealed roads Learn basic repairs